katieferreol/RobotaPsyche/Final Project/README.md

 ## PARTS
 This paper is divided into four sections.
 The first section will delve into the current models of Artificial Intelligence and robotics in the entertainment industry.
 The second and third sections will cite its benefits and drawbacks, specifically the ability to bring safety to those in the limelight and the dangers of exploitation.
 The fourth section will determine if humans are able to accept such drastic changes in the entertainment industry, and the psychological reasons and biases preventing us from doing so.

+## LINK
+The paper can be found at this [link](https://docs.google.com/document/d/1TDuKxJqR9WNQpL6kdYa22Q6JOpUftiiUWVrEKqCntOg/edit?usp=sharing)